 English author Samuel Johnson said, “The true measure of a man is how he treats someone who can do him absolutely no good.”
-I’m currently reading The Residence, a book of real stories about White House staff over the years.
+I recently read The Residence, a book of real stories about White House staff over the years.
 In a chapter on how staff often go unnoticed comes this humiliating negative example:

 President [Lyndon] Johnson often undressed in front of staffers and was famous for rattling off orders while he was sitting on the toilet.
 Once, reporter Frank Cormier was shocked to see Air Force One Steward Sergeant and Valet Paul Glynn kneel before the president while they were in midair and wash his feet – all the more so because Johnson never once acknowledged Glynn.

 “Talking all the while, Johnson paid no heed except to cross his legs in the opposite direction when it was time for Glynn to attend to the other foot,” Cormier observed.

 When looking for an example of a servant being humiliated, author Kate Andersen Brower chose the washing of feet.
 Worse than having someone undressing in front of you and worse than being bossed around from a toilet.

 Jesus, looking for an example of how his disciples should serve and love each other, chose the same act, but from a different perspective and with a different attitude: